-Hunters booked for a Mountain Caribou hunt during the peak of the rut can expect to see over 300 Caribou during the course of a hunt.
-Even hunters on a Moose/Caribou combo hunt outside the peak Mountain Caribou hunting dates often see 30-40 (or more) Caribou each day.
+Even so, the Mountain Caribou herds in this area are very robust and hunters booked for a Mountain Caribou hunt during the peak of the rut can expect to see well over over 300 Caribou during the course of a hunt.

-Finally, we also have guaranteed tags for all the species we offer hunting for.
-So, there is no need to enter in a limited entry draw to go Mountain Caribou hunting with us.
+Finally, we also have guaranteed Caribou tags so, there is no need to enter in a limited entry draw to go Mountain Caribou hunting with us.

 Due to all of these factors, we offer an outstanding Mountain Caribou hunting experience that few other hunting outfitters can compete with.
 Do you dream of a once in a lifetime hunt on horseback in the remote northern British Columbia wilderness?
 Have you always dreamed of hunting a gigantic Mountain Caribou?
 Then book one of our incredible Mountain Caribou hunting packages.What Mountain Caribou hunting methods do you use?
 All of our Mountain Caribou hunts are from horseback via spot and stalk.
 The horses are used primarily for transport throughout the hunting area, with the actual approach on the Caribou conducted on foot.

 Where do you conduct your Mountain Caribou hunts?
-All of our hunts begin and end in Whitehorse, YT.
+All of our hunts begin and end near Boya Lake in northern British Columbia.
 Your guide will meet you there on the first day of the hunt and you’ll fly in a chartered float plane the specific area where you’ll be hunting.
 Then, you’ll hunt the extremely remote mountain ranges of northern British Columbia that are home to an incredible population of Mountain Caribou.
-On the last day of the hunt, you’ll fly back to Whitehorse.

 What is the average shot distance when Mountain Caribou hunting in Canada with you?
 Since they are often encountered in more open areas, shots taken when Mountain Caribou hunting are usually at moderate range: 150-250 yards.
 However, they are sometimes encountered in situations requiring longer range shots, so hunters should be prepared to take shots out to 300-350 yards when Caribou hunting with us.

 What is your average trophy size of Mountain Caribou taken when hunting with you?
-Most of our Caribou hunters take a caribou that scores between 340 and 380 B&C, though we take a few each year that break 400 points.
+Most of our Caribou hunters take a bull Caribou that scores between 340 and 380 B&C, though we take a few each year that break 400 points.
 A few of our caribou sport some very large and impressive double shovels.
 We currently have a 100% success rate on Caribou only hunts.
-For this reason, these hunts are a great opportunity to take a Boone & Crockett Mountain Caribou.
+For this reason, these are true trophy Caribou hunts that offer a great opportunity to take a Boone & Crockett Mountain Caribou.

 Contact us to book your Mountain Caribou hunting trip.